 Michael Nesmith is wearing his blue hat in the “Mary, Mary” sequence.
 The number was filmed during production of Episode No. 27, “Monkee Mother”.

-Maureen Arthur (Ruby) was a regular on the TV series Tonight, which ended up becoming The Tonight Show.
-Arthur was the host on Mondays and Tuesdays.
+The late Maureen Arthur (Ruby) was a regular on the across-the-board NBC-TV show Tonight, which ended up becoming The Tonight Show; she was the host on Mondays and Tuesdays.
+Arthur is

 best remembered for her performance as secretary Hedy La Rue in Broadway’s 1961